Rep. James Morgan Humphrey

-Humphrey, a Democrat, was the representative for New York's 30th congressional district from 1865 to 1869.
+Humphrey was the representative for New York’s 30th congressional district and was a Democrat.
+He served from 1865 to 1869.

 From Dec 1865 to Mar 1869, Humphrey missed 564 of 1,330 roll call votes, which is 42.4%.
 This is much worse than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1868-Mar 1869||197||63||32.0%||61st|